Buster Keaton: Legacy

 A 1957 film biography, The Buster Keaton Story, starring Donald O'Connor as Keaton was released.
 The screenplay, by Sidney Sheldon, who also directed the film, was loosely based on Keaton's life but contained many factual errors and merged his three wives into one character.
 A 1987 documentary, Buster Keaton: A Hard Act to Follow, directed by Kevin Brownlow and David Gill, won two Emmy Awards.

 The International Buster Keaton Society was founded on October 4, 1992: Keaton's birthday.
 Dedicated to bringing greater public attention to Keaton's life and work, the membership includes many individuals from the television and film industry: actors, producers, authors, artists, graphic novelists, musicians, and designers, as well as those who simply admire the magic of Buster Keaton.
-The Society's nickname, the "Damfinos", draws its name from a boat in Keaton's 1921 comedy, The Boat.
+The Society's nickname, the "Damfinos", draws its name from a boat in Keaton's The Boat (1921).